 For the sediment model part, we adopted the Model of Early Diagenesis in the Upper Sediment of Adjustable complexity (MEDUSA; Munhoven, 2007).
 Note that this model is different from the marine ecosystem model with the same acronym (Yool et al., 2013).
-MEDUSA is a transient one-dimensional advection-diffusion-reaction model that, in its original setup, describes the early diagenetic processes that affect carbonates and organic matter (OM) in the surface sediment of 10 cm thickness (see also Fig. 2 in Munhoven, 2007).
-In the 10 cm thick surface "reactive" sediment, solids are transported by bioturbation and advection, and solutes by molecular diffusion.
-Solids that get advected across the lower boundary of this 10 cm thick sediment get preserved (buried) on a stack of 1 cm thick layers that can be interpreted as a sediment core.
-The old deposits in the stack layers are treated as being not reactive any longer in the model.
-The thickness of the surface reactive layer is always kept at 10 cm, and in case the net budget of solid material reduces the thickness to less than 10 cm, some old material from the stack layers will be "revived" to compensate for the loss in the reactive layer and to keep the 10 cm thickness.
+MEDUSA is a transient one-dimensional advection-diffusion-reaction model that, in its original set-up, describes the early diagenetic processes that affect carbonates and organic matter (OM) in the surface sediment of 10-cm thickness (see also Fig. 2 in Munhoven, 2007).
+In the 10-cm-thick surface sediment, solids are transported by bioturbation and advection, and solutes by molecular diffusion.
+Solids that get advected across the lower boundary of this 10-cm-thick sediment get preserved (buried) on a stack of 1-cm-thick layers that can be interpreted as a sediment core.
+That layered stack is bi-directonally coupled to the overlying reactive mixed layer.
+Previously buried material can be chemically eroded and returned to the reactive mixed layer (the most recently buried material first) in case boundary conditions evolve in such a way that the thickness of the mixed layer would reduce to less than 10 cm.
 In the coupled model, one MEDUSA column was coupled to the deepest grid cell of each POP2 water column and there was no lateral exchange of information among the MEDUSA columns.

 In this study, MEDUSA was configured such that it treated explicitly eight solid components and nine solute components (Fig. 1), which is a substantial enhancement compared to the original setup in Munhoven (2007).
-For the calciumcarbonate species, only calcite was taken into consideration, in line with the BEC model, although MEDUSA is able to deal with aragonite as well.
+For the calcium-carbonate species, only calcite was taken into consideration in line with the BEC model, although MEDUSA is able to deal with aragonite as well.
 The time evolution of those chemical species was governed by five processes (Fig. 1): the oxic and suboxic degradation of POM, calcite dissolution, opal dissolution, and the radioactive decay of 14C.
-Subject to boundary conditions (i.e. downward solid fluxes, solute concentrations, and physical properties) at the top of the sediment stack, the model forecasts the vertical profiles of solid and solute components in 21 vertical layers.
-The solute concentrations in the deepest grid cells of POP2 were explicitly provided to MEDUSA except for calcium-ion concentration, which was empirically derived from the salinity.
+Subject to boundary conditions (i.e., downward solid fluxes, solute concentrations, and physical properties) at the top of the sediment stack, the model forecasts the vertical profiles of solid and solute components in 21 vertical layers.
+The solute concentrations in deepest grid cells of POP2 were explicitly provided to MEDUSA except for calcium-ion concentration, which was empirically derived from the salinity.
 MEDUSA then returns solute fluxes at the sediment-water interface back to the water column.

-2.2 Coupling procedures
+10 2.2 Coupling procedures

-The communication between the two models was done in a so-called "offline" manner; that is to say, we kept the executables of both models separate and exchanged necessary information for their boundary conditions through file exchange.
-We adopted the offline coupling considering the much longer characteristic timescale of the sediment model (e.g. a model time step in Munhoven, 2007 is 100 years) compared to that of the climate model.
-The offline method allowed manageability of model development and maintenance while being physically credible at the same time.
-However, although we could keep a substantial portion of the original structure of each model especially for the technical procedures (e.g. interfaces to drive the models and input/output routines), it was still required for us to make major alterations to both models and to develop new routines to realize the coupling, as follows:
+The communication between the two models was done in a so-called "off-line" manner; that is to say, we kept the executables of both models separate and exchanged necessary information for their boundary conditions through file exchange.
+We adopted the off-line coupling considering the much longer characteristic timescale of the sediment model (e.g., a model time step in Munhoven (2007) is 100 years) compared to that of the climate model.
+The off-line method allowed manageability of model development and maintenance while physically credible at the same time.
+However, although we could keep a substantial portion of the original structure of each model especially for the technical procedures (e.g., interfaces to drive the models and input/output routines), it was still required for us to make major alterations to both models and to develop new routines to realize the coupling, as follows: